1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 })
 ```

 Since the nominations are already sorted by year, the index of each actresses' nomination in its nested values array is equal to the number of previous nominations the actress had at the time of the nomination.
-While looping over each of the nominations in the values array, I also attach a reference to the actresses' other nominations so it will be easy to find a nominees' other nominations easily later.
+While looping over the nominations in the values array, I also attach a reference to the actresses' other nominations so it will be easy to find a nominees' other nominations later.

 Time to graph the data!